 - 2. These amounts represent awards of discretionary bonus payments made by our Compensation Committee.
-For fiscal year 2018, each executive officer was awarded a discretionary bonus amount of \$1,000.
-For fiscal year 2019 no discretionary bonus payments were made to the named executive officers - 3.
+For fiscal year 2021 and 2020, no discretionary bonus payments were made to the named executive officers, other than a miscellaneous discretionary holiday bonus of \$250 was paid to each of the named executive officers with respect to fiscal 2021, which identical holiday bonus amounts were paid to all of our hourly salaried U.S. employees. - 3.
 We believe that equity compensation is an effective means of aligning the long-term interests of our employees, including our executive officers, with our shareholders.
 Our Amended and Restated Stock Incentive Plan authorizes the Compensation Committee to issue both stock options and shares of restricted stock, as well as other forms of equity incentive compensation.
 In recent fiscal years, awards to our executive officers under the Amended and Restated Stock Incentive Plan have consisted solely of shares of restricted stock subject to time-based vesting criteria.
 In determining the type and total size of equity awards, the Compensation Committee considers various factors such as the outstanding number of options and shares of restricted stock, the amount of additional shares available for issuance under our Amended and Restated Stock Incentive Plan, the financial statement impact of awards, the level of responsibility of the proposed recipient and his or her performance and the percent of the outstanding shares of our common stock represented by outstanding options and shares of unvested restricted stock.

 The amounts in this column for each fiscal year reflect the dollar value of long-term equity based compensation awards granted in the form of shares of restricted stock pursuant to the terms of our Amended and Restated Stock Incentive Plan during the fiscal years indicated in the table.
 These amounts equal the grant date fair value of shares of restricted stock, computed in accordance with FASB Accounting Standards Codification Topic 718, granted during such fiscal year.
-Assumptions used in the calculation of the grant date fair value are included under the caption "Accounting for Stock-Based Compensation" in the Notes to our Consolidated Financial Statements in the fiscal year 2019 Annual Report on Form 10-K filed with the Commission on September 5, 2019 and such information is incorporated herein by reference.
+Assumptions used in the calculation of the grant date fair value are included under the caption "Accounting for Stock-Based Compensation" in the Notes to our Consolidated Financial Statements in the fiscal year 2021 Annual Report on Form 10-K filed with the Commission on September 2, 2021 and such information is incorporated herein by reference.

-For fiscal 2019, Mr. Krejci was awarded 2,850 shares of restricted stock, Mr. Hansen was awarded 1,800 shares of restricted stock and Mr. Guillot was awarded 1,800 shares of restricted stock.
+For fiscal 2021, on August 18, 2020, Mr. Krejci was awarded 5,100 shares of restricted stock, Mr. Hansen was awarded 3,300 shares of restricted stock and Mr. Guillot was awarded 3,300 shares of restricted stock.
 These shares of restricted stock will vest one-third each year over a three year period on the anniversary of the grant date and have all the rights of our shares of Common Stock (including voting rights), other than the right to receive cash dividends while such shares are not vested.
-These shares of restricted stock had a grant date fair value per share of \$37.25 as determined pursuant to FASB Accounting Standards Codification Topic 718.
+These shares of restricted stock had a grant date fair value per share of \$21.20 as determined pursuant to FASB Accounting Standards Codification Topic 718.